tomheisenberg1/layerzwallet/README.md

 - Run `npm install` to install the dependencies.
 - Run `npm start`
-- Use Expo Go to scan QR code from terminal
+- Use Dev build to scan QR code from terminal

 Development build for android (produces apk that has to load bundle remotely): `eas build --platform android --profile development-simulator --local`